OpenEvalProject/evals/manuscripts/elife-105892/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05td3s095 State Key Laboratory of Agricultural and Forestry Biosecurity, College of Plant Protection, Nanjing Agricultural University Nanjing China
+1. State Key Laboratory of Agricultural and Forestry Biosecurity, College of Plant Protection, Nanjing Agricultural University Nanjing China ([ROR:05td3s095](https://ror.org/05td3s095))
-2. https://ror.org/05td3s095 College of Science, Nanjing Agricultural University Nanjing China
+2. College of Science, Nanjing Agricultural University Nanjing China ([ROR:05td3s095](https://ror.org/05td3s095))

 † Corresponding author

 ## Abstract

 Modern fungicides have made significant contributions to crop disease management, but the development of resistant fungal strains has caused their failure in disease control.
 Therefore, developing fungicides with novel action mechanisms is the most effective measure to manage resistance.
 Quinofumelin, a novel quinoline fungicide, exhibits exceptional antifungal activity against phytopathogens.
 However, there is currently no available information on its mechanism of action.
 Here, we used transcriptome and metabolome analysis to observe a co-enrichment pattern of differentially expressed genes (DEGs) and differentially accumulated metabolites (DAMs) within pyrimidine biosynthesis pathway (PBP), identifying down-regulation of dihydroorotate dehydrogenase (DHODH).
-Exogenous uridine monophosphate (UMP), uridine, or uracil (metabolites in PBP) successfully restored quinofumelin-induced inhibition of mycelial growth in Fusarium graminearum and Fusarium asiaticum .
+Exogenous uridine monophosphate (UMP), uridine, or uracil (metabolites in PBP) successfully restored quinofumelin-induced inhibition of mycelial growth in Fusarium graminearum and Fusarium asiaticum.
 Additionally, the deletion of FgDHODHII was determined to be lethal; however, mycelial growth of ΔFgDHODHII mutants could be restored by adding UMP, uridine, or uracil.
 These findings indicate that the deficiencies in FgDHODHII are functionally equivalent to complete inhibition of its activity by quinofumelin.
 Finally, molecular docking, surface plasmon resonance (SPR), and microscale thermophoresis (MST) results strongly support the precise interaction between quinofumelin and FgDHODHII.
 Collectively, these findings provide compelling evidence for the involvement of de novo uracil biosynthesis as a mechanism of action for quinofumelin while identifying FgDHODHII as its specific target.

 ## Introduction